tarwn/lessthandot-hugo/blogs/content/posts/2015-12-19-how-i-hire-developers.md

     </p>

     <p>
       The Decisioning step's purpose is to reach a Go/no-Go decision.
 Everyone that has been involved in the interview is involved, even the lunch folks.
 We review the expectations for the role, do a round of votes (string yes, weak yes, weak no, strong no), discuss the things that were awesome, the things that worry us, and anything that would be an instant No, re-voting occasionally.
-At any point, one “Strong No” can close the process.
+At any point, one "Strong No" can close the process.
 Even when this happens, though, we continue discussing through the whole decision to try and get the most experience and learning we can for the next interview.
 It takes a full round of Yes's to move forward.
     </p>

     <h2>